 The Applicant has requested permission to lease out any of its excess replacement credit to other gravel pit SWSPs approved pursuant to section 37-90-137(11), C.R.S., to the extent such excess replacement credit exists.
-The Applicant must provide written notice to the division engineer and water commissioner at least 30 days in advance of the desired commencement of use of the excess replacement credits, which must include the specific plan in which the credits will be used, the provision in the plan that allows an unnamed source to be added for credit, the annual and monthly amount of excess replacement credit available, the location at which the water will be delivered to the stream, and a copy of a lease agreement between the Applicant and the purchaser of the excess replacement credits if the additional plan is not owned by the Applicant.
+The Applicant must provide written notice to the division engineer and water commissioner at least 30 days in advance of the desired commencement of use of the excess replacement credits, which must include the specific plan in which the credits will be used, the provision in the plan that allows an unnamed source to be added for credit, the annual and monthly amount of excess replacement credit available, the location at which the water will be delivered to the stream, and a copy of a lease agreement between the Applicant.
 The Applicant cannot claim credit for the use of the excess replacement credits in any other plan until they have received written approval from the division engineer or water commissioner.
 Any use of any such excess replacement credits must continue to be directly related to the mining of sand and gravel.